 And after more than a year of traveling, researching, and exploring, if we compare the three major industry groups: agriculture, forestry, and fisheries, manufacturing, and logistics, it shows that the agriculture, forestry, and fisheries group is moving faster than other models.
 There have been models that have been internationally assessed and granted carbon credit certificates such as the low-emission rice growing model, the low-emission coffee model, or the story of the shrimp industry.

-In this low-emission agriculture, forestry and fishery sector, the wood industry is absent.
-For more than a year, the wood industry has only been in a state of seeing the story of new regulations, worrying about challenges and feeling that there are opportunities.
-However, the question of what we can do to overcome the challenges, what to do to take advantage of the opportunities, how to get carbon credits, has not yet made any concrete progress.
+In this low-emission agriculture, forestry and fishery sector, the wood industry is missing.
+For more than a year, the wood industry has only stopped at the state of seeing the story of new regulations, having concerns about challenges and having a sense of opportunity.
+However, the question is what we can do to overcome the challenges, what to do to take advantage of the opportunities, how to get carbon credits, there has been no concrete progress.

 “Green” is to protect competitiveness, opportunities to maintain production and international sales.